 A strong certificate

 Effective and relevant training to support workers is a sombre topic as it is about providing support workers with practical experience and learning opportunities they want and need.
-These training are important to upgrade the competency of support workers and to maintain the highest levels of care quality.
+These trainings are important to upgrade the competency of support workers and to maintain the highest levels of care quality.
 Let’s look into some important training:

 – Medication Training